pushkar100/learning-goals/README.md

 1. Handbook for Coding Interviews on Graphs (K Patil) : Own as Kindle e-book
 2. Recurision and Dynamic Programming : Uplevel Your Coding Interview (Jack Wong) : Own as Kindle e-book

+# System Design
+1. System Design Interview - An Insider's Guide Volume 1 : Own as a physical book
+2. System Design Interview - An Insider's Guide Volume 2 : Own as a physical book

 # Web Security
 1. Web Application Security (Andrew Hoffman) (2020)